What do Firms Gain from Patenting? The Case of the Global ICT Industry: Introduction

 \section{Introduction}

 Over the past decades, digitalization has played a significant role in the transformation of many production processes.
-Companies operating in the Information and Communication Technologies (ICT) industry have become major players globally, while the so-called digital sector has rapidly grown.
-The industry contributes innovative goods and services destined for consumers, and technological inputs are destined for firms across many other sectors.
-The benefits of investing in ICT are evident because many firms can potentially gain in terms of efficiency \citep{brynjolfsson2003computing} through a reshaping of innovation strategies \citep{nambisan2019digital}.
+Companies operating in the Information and Communication Technologies (ICT) industry have become major global players, while the digital sector has rapidly grown.
+The industry contributes innovative consumer goods and services and technological inputs for firms across many other sectors.
+The benefits of investing in ICT are evident because many firms can potentially gain in terms of efficiency \citep{brynjolfsson2003computing} through reshaping innovation strategies \citep{nambisan2019digital}.
 Thus, policymakers tend to attribute a high value to the ICT global industry as an engine of economic growth.
 However, concerns about a fast market concentration among a few Big-Tech global players have been raised.
 Thus, antitrust authorities in the US and the European Union started their probes to check for abuses.
 Regarding mechanisms on how market concentration is built and preserved, the regime of Intellectual Property Rights (IPR) is among the prime suspects, as critics assume that companies obtain unfair market advantages from excessive protection granted through patents.